 The urinary system, in general, alert us to conflicts of territory, and specifically in the function to mark territory.

 Biologically some animals use urine to mark territory.
-We do the same but our notion of territory is a bit wider, it may be something physical like our home, our office, our things, our country or symbolic as our partner, our work, our family, our projects, etc.
+We do the same but our notion of territory is a bit wider, it may be something physical like our home, our office, our things, and our country or symbolic as our partner, our work, our family, our projects, etc.

 Some bladder problems such as cystitis (inflammation) that affects more to women, speak clearly of problems of "territory".
 The woman is living a situation which she does not feel in her territory.